83

 What plants are best for Denton area backyards?

 There are many variables (amount of sun/shade, type of soil, amount of soil moisture, etc.) to consider when selecting plants, and it is always best to consult an expert for your particular situation.
-With that being said, following is what Ted Meador of Meador Nursery, who is a landscape designer with a horticulture degree from Texas A & M, recommends for the Denton area:
+With that being said, a few years ago Ted Meador of Meador Nursery, who is a landscape designer with a horticulture degree from Texas A & M, and I got together to discuss what plants are best for the Denton area.
+Following are my notes from that conversation:

 By following these simple guidelines and plant choices, the chances of having problems with your pool and landscaping will be greatly reduced.